meldridge/meldridge.github.io/emails/_posts/2019-02-03-Email-update-The-AA-bill-PrivExchange-and-harmj0y-breaks-the-AD-trust-model.md

 (Taking the previous story for example: Mollema's post was describing a way to compromise an entire forest with access to a single Exchange mailbox.)

 In some cases, an organisation's forest will have a "trust" with another forest.
-For example: if Wombat Petroleum acquires Kangaroo Gas, part of the usual digestion process will involve setting up a trust between their respective forests, so that users in one company can access systems in the other.
+For example: if _Wombat Petroleum_ acquires _Kangaroo Gas_, part of the usual digestion process will involve setting up a trust between their respective forests, so that users in one company can access systems in the other.

 In theory, this is a robust security boundary: setting up a trust with another forest doesn't automatically give them access to your stuff - only the specific things you want them to.
 As long as you do it correctly, a trust doesn't automatically increase the risk of your own forest being compromised.